Sandra Jane Burch: A Voice Beyond

 December 2-3, 2007

 In the picture above, the handsome gentleman fourth from the right is my Grandfather, Paul Ray Burch Sr. (I get my middle name from him and my father, Paul Ray Burch, Jr.).
-Grandad worked for C. B. Ragland, in Nashville, Tennessee, as a truck driver.
-He is reputed to have once lifted the back end of his truck one day, so that a tire could be changed
+Granddad worked for C. B. Ragland, in Nashville, Tennessee, as a truck driver.
+He is reputed to have once lifted the back end of his truck one day, so that a tire could be changed.

 Red Star